jlengstorf/code.lengstorf.com/content/drafts/learn-ramda-pt4.md

 To convert each of our image objects to this simplified format, we need to _map_ the function to the image array.

-This is similar to `mapObjIndexed`, which we used in `formatArgs`, but it's simpler: it simply calls a given function on each item in a given array.
+This is similar to `mapObjIndexed`, which we used in `formatArgs`, but it's simpler: Ramda's [`map`](http://ramdajs.com/docs/#map) function simply calls a given function on each item in a given array.

 Here's a silly example of how that works: